What Is Malware?

 Malvertising adds an added security risk, as they can cause damage simply by viewing a website where they pop up.

 Online publishers sell advertisements through ad networks and exchanges.
 Advertisers then bid on these ad spaces so that they can place their adverts on the publisher’s web page.
+These ads can automatically infect your system without the need to click on them.

 Polymorphic Malware